FRANC: A Lightweight Framework for High-Quality Code Generation: Introduction

-Since LLMs can generate code with quality issues, we need a non-expensive way to provide the best-generated code to the user.
-In light of this need, this paper describes \franc, a \textbf{\textit{lightweight}, \textit{configurable}, and \textit{model-agnostic} framework to \textit{filter}, \textit{rank}, and \textit{repair} code automatically generated by LLMs}. \franc{} works by taking as input a developer's prompt and then using (i) static filters to remove non-compilable code (\textit{filtering phase}), (ii) off-the-shelf quality issues detection tools to rank generated code snippets with respect to their measured quality (\textit{ranking phase}), and (iii) prompt engineering to fix quality issues (\textit{repairing phase}).
-To our knowledge, this is the first framework for ranking and repairing generated source codes based on their measured quality.
+While recent works~\cite{he2023large,chen2023improving,Ding24cycle} aimed to improve the output of generated code, they focus on a specific quality attribute (\eg security) and require collecting training samples to train/fine-tune the models.
+Since LLMs can generate code with \textit{quality issues}, we need a \textbf{non-expensive way} to provide the \textit{best} generated code to the user.
+In light of this need, this paper describes \franc, a \textbf{\textit{lightweight}, \textit{configurable}, and \textit{model-agnostic} framework to \textit{filter}, \textit{rank}, and \textit{repair} code automatically generated by LLMs}. \franc{} (Filter, Rank, And model-agNostic Configurable) framework works by taking as input a developer's prompt and then using \textbf{(i)} static filters to remove \& repair non-compilable code, \textbf{(ii)} off-the-shelf quality issue detection tools to rank generated code snippets with respect to their measured quality, and \textbf{(iii)} generated knowledge prompting to fix quality issues.

-To demonstrate \franc's effectiveness, we conducted an empirical evaluation in which we used \franc{} to filter, rank, and fix Java and Python code automatically generated by five models (CodeParrot, InCoder, CodeGen, PolyCoder, and ChatGPT).
+To demonstrate its effectiveness, we conducted an empirical evaluation in which we used \franc{} to improve the quality of Java and Python code generated by five models (CodeParrot, InCoder, CodeGen, PolyCoder, and GPT-3.5-turbo).
 In this experiment, we generated code from \textbf{1,081} prompts collected from existing code generation benchmarks~\cite{hao2022aixbench,yu2023codereval,2023multilingual,chen2021codex,siddiq2022seceval} and \textbf{70} prompts we created from questions posted on StackOverflow.
+This framework also can effectively repair suggestions to ensure high-quality code in the output.